giupo/uploadr.py/README.rst

 Uploadr.py is a simple Python script for uploading your photos to Flickr.
 It also arranges them into sets and collections that correspond to the directory structure of your photos directory.

+The script is superior to other Flickr uploaders in several important ways.

+1. It preserves the layout of your photos directory by organizing the uploads into sets and collections, instead of just putting everything into one giant photo stream.

+2. It can be safely interrupted and restarted and it will avoid making duplicate uploads.

+3. It can be automated to regularly back up your photos directory.

 Instructions
 ==========